 Making a security team roster for an event is another important process that has to be adapted to the nature of the event as well as the venue you are working in.
 Security personnel come with varying levels of skill, experience, and physical abilities.

 Someone who has extensive experience in the security industry, but is not physically capable of restraining a full-grown adult, may not be the most suitable pick for a party full of 20-something-year olds.
 Then again, that same person will be more than enough to provide security for a business conference where the risk of severe incidents is minimal.

 Your security staff also needs to be vetted, especially if you are working with a crew that you are not familiar with.
 The vetting process will identify personnel that has had issues in the past, personnel who are a security risk themselves or are known to be combative on the job.

 The nature of the event you are organizing can also affect your selection of equipment.
-The term equipment in this context includes both PPE as well as barriers, various security tools, crowd control tools, and more.
+The term equipment in this context includes both PPE as well as plastic jersey barriers price, various security tools, crowd control tools, and more.
 When you are planning events, especially outdoor gatherings of political otherwise volatile nature, you have to account for all possibilities.

 This point of the guide ties into everything that was mentioned before.
 Good risk assessment, venue assessment, and points of domination (or lack thereof) will provide you with enough information on what equipment you could need to ensure security at such events.

 None of your security measures will do you much good unless you can maintain performance at 100%.
 This means checking every ID (if that’s a security measure), ensuring that every single person who is processed by your security meets the criteria, maintaining consistent control over the venue, and more.
 In order to guarantee all of these things, your choice of staff needs to be on point and whoever is in control at the command post needs to be on point as well.